What is a savings account? Definition, how they work

 Savings accounts aren’t your only option when it comes to federally insured places to keep your money.
 There are other savings products offered by both banks and credit unions that are low-risk, liquid and interest-bearing.

-- Certificates of deposit: CDs are time-deposit accounts.
+• Certificates of deposit (CDs): CDs are time-deposit accounts.
 They hold your money for a specific period of time.
-In exchange, they pay a guaranteed yield that’s generally higher than savings or money market accounts.
-The trade-off for the higher yield is that there is no liquidity (without penalty) for an agreed-upon period of time, which can range from a few months to years.
+In exchange, they pay a guaranteed fixed yield that’s generally higher than savings or money market accounts.
+The trade-off for the higher yield is that there’s no liquidity (without penalty) for an agreed-upon period of time, which can range from as short as a few months to as long as five years (in rare cases even longer).
 Unless you have a special type of CD, you’ll have to keep your money locked away for the duration of the term.
 If you withdraw cash early, you can get hit with a penalty that can eat up all of your interest earned and some of your principal.

 – Bankrate’s René Bennett contributed to an update of this story.